BrianKeith-fivetalent/Alexandria/readme.txt

 3.
 4. FTSprojWorkDocs - Internal POC Project for using TWO domains for Workdocs and setting up a one way trust between them for testing.
 5. Terransible - Code for working with Terraform and Ansible as part of Linux Academy Course.
+6. RFRprojWorkDocs - Internal POC Project for using Managemed AD directory services